 - In rare cases, nameserver changes may be still propagating at the registry (within minutes for most extensions, some can take a few hours after change).

-You can use our realtime dns tool to verify that your dns records are correct.
+You can use our realtime dns lookup tool to verify that your dns records are correct.